filecoin-project/devgrants/open-grant-proposals/open-proposal-nft-gallery.md

 # Project Description

-We recognized that there is right now no good solution to organize self soverign your NFTs in Galleries and present them anywhere, e.g. at home, at hotels, at offices etc..
+We recognized that there is right now no good solution to organize self soverign your NFTs in Galleries and present them to others or yourself anywhere you are, e.g. at home, at hotels, at offices etc..

-This project aims to bring **identity focussed NFTs to every screens**.
-In order to reach this goal we adopt **ceramic.network** and **idx.xyz** for Identities and **ipfs** and **filecoin** as communication and data layer for the galleries.
-Additionally it supports almost every NFT through the **did:NFT method**, which was proposed by Joel some month ago.
+This project aims to bring **identity related NFTs to your screens**.
+In order to reach this goal we adopt the open social protocol **idx.xyz** as decentralized identity solution which relies on the general open information platform **ceramic.network** which again relies on **ipfs** as Hot Storage.

-The user can login/register with **idx.xyz**.
-If he has no Profile, he can create one.
-Otherwise he will get redirected to the Manager.
-The Manager allows to CRUD Galleries and organize NFTs into those Galleries with Drag&Drop.
-The App and the galleries will be managed on IPFS and the user has the possibility to also store the gallery on filecoin for longterm.
+The User can login with its **idx.xyz** Profile and manage their galleries with NFTs.
+The Galleries are stored on IPFS as Hotwallet and can be stored on **Filecoin** as Cold Storage through Textile Powergate and a small Microservice.

 ## Value

 With our solution we provide a DApp which tackles a NFT Owner in Meatspace and provide a nice solution entirely decentralized.
 **filecoin** could leverage through **idx.xyz** and **ceramic.network**, because they already both: a large user base from 3box and a lot of app integrations, e.g. zerion, gitcoin and co.

-Right now we can not identify any risks.
+Right now we can not identify any product oriented risks, except NFTs identifies itself as a totally scam.

 ## Deliverables

-The final product will be a fully functional web application hosted on IPFS, persisted on Filecoin
+The final product will be a fully functional web application hosted on IPFS.
+Cold Storage will be provided through a Serverless function and a Textile Powergate.

 ## Development Roadmap